neb417/neb417/README.md

 My technical skills include Ruby on Rails, PostgreSQL, Redis, and CI/CD processes, complemented by a solid understanding of Agile workflows and Test-Driven Development.
 I am committed to delivering high-quality software solutions and continuously expanding my knowledge in the ever-evolving tech landscape.

+I’m currently learning:
-🌱 I’m currently learning JavaScript and React to expand my front-end development skills.
+  🌱 JavaScript and React to expand my front-end development skills.
+  🌱 Python to expand back-end development skills.

 📫 Connect with me on [LinkedIn](https://www.linkedin.com/in/ben-randolph-43881a95/)